2022 North Macedonia protests: North Macedonia protest supporters, opposition parties and intellectuals

-Pavle Trajanov the leader of Democratic Union party and PM has similar causes for refusal as Hristijan Mickoski.
-Pointed out the Copenhagen accession criteria and "bilateral and historic issues" in the framework.
-He stated his commitments for "full EU membership, but only under the Copenhagen accession criteria, that we already fully fufill".
-Also the "lack of reciprocity, Bulgaria to recognize the rights of Macedonians living there".

 The leader of the "Lеvica" party Dimitar Apasiev stated that there are alternatives to the EU, one of which is the "Serbian example".

-800 intellectuals from North Macedonia stated that by accepting the French proposal, the Macedonian people and language will be bulgarised and become a rootless tree, reduced to an artificial construction dating back to the end of the Second World War.
-"If this is the condition for entering the EU, then we say no", the address concludes.
+On 12 July, 800 intellectuals from North Macedonia signed a manifesto which stated that by accepting the French proposal, the Macedonian people and language will be bulgarised and become a rootless tree, reduced to an artificial construction dating back to the end of the Second World War.
+"If this is the condition for entering the EU, then we say no", the address concluded.

 Bulgarian views and reactions

 Observers in Sofia have claimed these are sympathizers of anti-EU opposition parties with pro-Russian and pro-Serbian orientation, which are spreading anti-Bulgarian sentiments.
 The Bulgarian Foreign Minister Teodora Genchovska described the public reaction in North Macedonia against the French proposal to regulate relations between Sofia and Skopje as "quite worrying".
-On July 12, an association of the descendants of early 20th century refugees in Bulgaria, from what is today North Macedonia, sent an appeal to the European institutions with the request to put a pressure on Skopje to start negotiations on joining the EU.
+On July 12, an association of the descendants of early 20th century refugees in Bulgaria, from what is today North Macedonia, sent an appeal to the European institutions with the request to put pressure on the country to start negotiations on joining the EU.
 According to the appeal, the reason for refusing to accept the French proposal was the lack of real decommunization in North Macedonia, more than 30 years after the fall of communism in Europe, which consequence today is the denial of their common cultural and historical heritage until 1945.
-On the same day, Sofia sent an official note of protest against the numerous manifestations of hatred directed against Bulgaria.
-According to several Bulgarian analysts, the protests in Skopje were about Bulgarianophobia encouraged by Moscow and Belgrade, "from which the Macedonians don't want to give up.
+On the same day, the Bulgarian Foreign Ministry sent an official note of protest against the numerous manifestations of hatred directed against Bulgaria.
+According to Bulgarian analyst Svetoslav Terziev, the protests in Skopje were about "Bulgarianophobia" encouraged by Moscow and Belgrade, "from which the Macedonians do not want to give up.
 It is the basis of their ethnic identity and the Macedonians are afraid that without it, they will cease to exist.
-In such case they don't need the EU.
+In such case they do not need the EU.
 The battle in Skopje is as much against Bulgaria, as it is against Europe".
-According to some Bulgarian analysts, belated communism has been swirling on the streets of Skopje, while according to others, this is a neo-fascism.Николай Овчаров, Задава ли се „обикновен фашизъм“ в Северна Македония.Trud.bg, 09.07.2022.
+Per Bulgarian archaeologist Nikolay Ovcharov, there was "fascism" on the streets of Skopje.
 According to Bulgarian analyst Nikolay Krastev, the protests were anti-European.

 US and EU views and reactions

-On July 9, in a joint statement, the High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell and the US Secretary of State Antony Blinken welcomed France's proposal as based on mutual respect, trust and understanding, calling for the necessary decision to be taken for the country to continue on its European path.
+On 9 July, in a joint statement, the High Representative of the Union for Foreign Affairs and Security Policy Josep Borrell and the US Secretary of State Antony Blinken welcomed France's proposal as based on mutual respect, trust and understanding, calling for the necessary decision to be taken for the country to continue on its European path.